remyoudompheng/pyroclastic/README.md

 An additional command `pyroclastic-smoothrel` can be used to compute coordinates for an arbitrary prime ideal.
 It can run quickly even with a low-power GPU.

+Multiple GPUs are supported during the `sieve` and `linalg` steps.
+The current implementation assumes that all available GPUs are identical and are numbered `0..N` in the Vulkan API.

+The sieve has 2 implementations:

+* implementation 1 is a standard SIQS where interval size grows with the factor base size, and each polynomial is sieved using roots of all primes from the factor base (computationally intensive but low pressure on memory I/O)
+* implementation 2 uses the idea from Kleinjung in "Quadratic Sieving" to precompute which primes are necessary for each polynomial, which allows shrinking interval size to a very small value (less than 1024).
+  This requires read/writes to large memory buffer, making the sieve much slower.
+  It can be faster (depending on hardware) for discriminant above 400 bits

+The sparse matrix-vector product has multiple implementations:

+* a "naïve" kernel with multiple variants (single modulus, big modulus, multiple moduli), which is used for the group structure, and can also be used for the class number computation.
+  It is more efficient on NVIDIA devices.
+* a "block COO" kernel dividing the matrix in stripes, where sums are accumulated in shared memory (instead of registers).
+It can be used during the class number computation.
+  It is more efficient on AMD devices.
+* other kernels exist in the repository for benchmarking purposes

 ## Bibliography